 Potential overkill: If you only need a new phone service with call and text, investing in a VoIP service can be a waste of money

 The price of a VoIP solution will depend entirely on what service you go with.
 For reference, our top overall pick, RingCentral, starts at $19.99 per user, per month for two to 20 users on an annual basis.
 Depending on what package you choose, pricing can go all the way up to $49.99 per user, per month.
-You can check out our VoIP reviews page for a list of other top providers, or take advantage of RingCentral’s free trial by visiting their website today.
+You can check out or take advantage of RingCentral’s free trial by visiting their website today.

 Why VoIP Is the Better Choice for Established Companies